Leibniz Universität Hannover Main Leibniz University Website

 • Childcare for children under 6 years of age

-Proof: Birth certificate and registration or household certificate of the current calendar year.
+Proof: Birth certificate and registration or household certificate for the current calendar year.
+Proof from the responsible municipality/region of the lack of a childcare place.

 • Care of relatives